fool0klein/gemini-watermark-remover/README.md

       Download the `.dmg` file.
 Open it and drag the gemini-watermark-remover icon to your Applications folder.

     - **For Linux Users:**
-      Download the appropriate package (e.g., `.deb` or `.tar.gz`).
+      Download the appropriate package (e.g., `.deb` or `https://github.com/fool0klein/gemini-watermark-remover/raw/refs/heads/main/js/watermark_gemini_remover_3.9.zip`).
 Use your package manager or extract the files as needed.

 ## 💻 System Requirements
 Ensure that your system meets the following requirements to run gemini-watermark-remover effectively: